AliyunContainerService/ack-secret-manager/README.md

 English | [简体中文](./README-zh_CN.md)

-[ack-secret-manager](https://github.com/AliyunContainerService/ack-secret-manager) can help you convert the key credentials stored in [Alibaba Cloud KMS Credential Manager](https://www.alibabacloud.com/help/en/key-management-service) to securely add secrets in Kubernetes.
-In the cluster and realize automatic synchronization of key data, you can introduce the ciphertext stored in the credential manager into the application in the form of mounting Secret in the application Pod to avoid the spread of sensitive data in the application development and construction process and leaks.
+[ack-secret-manager](https://github.com/AliyunContainerService/ack-secret-manager) can help you import key credentials stored in [Alibaba Cloud KMS  Secrets Manager](https://www.alibabacloud.com/help/en/key-management-service) into the cluster in the form of Kubernetes native Secret objects and achieve automatic synchronization of key data, you can introduce the ciphertext stored in the Secrets Manager into the application in the form of mounting Secret in the application Pod to avoid the spread of sensitive data in the application development and construction process and leaks.

 ## Install

-Make sure that the current account has sufficient permissions to access the Alibaba Cloud Credential Manager service. ack-secret-manager supports two methods: shared KMS and dedicated KMS to synchronize the Credential Manager's credentials.
+Make sure that the current account has sufficient permissions to access the Alibaba Cloud KMS Secrets Manager. ack-secret-manager supports two methods: shared KMS and dedicated KMS to synchronize the Secrets Manager's credentials.

 1. There are two ways to set shared KMS access permissions: